dkoenigs/360-Pong-Game/README.md

 **NOTE:**
 <br>
 I developed this game after the conclusion of COMP 110H which was taught in TypeScript.
-I continued to use libraries created by Professor Kris Jordan (UNC) in this project as well as methods to compile TypeScript code to a single script file using webpack.
+I continued to use libraries created by Professor Kris Jordan (UNC) in this project as well as methods to compile TypeScript code to JavaScript using webpack.
 The code therefore has several import errors, but the below link still hosts a live/working version of the game.

 http://apps.introcs.com/danielkoenig/comp80h-game/game.html